Mal Duncan: The New 52

-In The New 52, a reboot DC's continuity, Mal is introduced as an award-winning film composer and the husband of Karen, who is pregnant with their daughter.
+In The New 52, a reboot of DC's continuity, Mal is introduced as an award-winning film composer and the husband of Karen, who is pregnant with their daughter.
 He is later kidnapped by Mister Twister, who reveals that as a teenager, Mal was a member of the original Teen Titans under the name Herald.
-The Titans had allowed their memories of each other to be erased to defeat Twister, but he now seeks to use Mal's sonic abilities to complete a ritual that will allow a powerful demonic entity to enter the human world.
+The Titans allowed their memories of each other to be erased to defeat Twister, who now seeks to use Mal's sonic abilities to summon a demon.
 When Karen (who has now gained superpowers of her own) and the former Titans arrive, they are able to defeat Mister Twister once and for all.

 DC Rebirth

-Following this incident during DC Rebirth, Mal reveals to Karen that he underwent a procedure to remove his superpowers so that the couple could live a normal life.
-When Karen suits up as Bumblebee to help the Titans battle the Fearsome Five, Mal steals a suit of blue and gold tactical body armor (resembling his Pre-Crisis Guardian costume) from Nightwing's room in Titans Tower to back her up.
-However, by the time he reaches the battle, he finds that Psimon has psychically removed all of Bumblebee's memories of Mal and the baby.
-Spurning Mal's attempts to reconnect, the amnesiac Bumblebee chooses to stay with the Titans.
+In DC Rebirth, Mal reveals to Karen that he underwent a procedure to remove his superpowers so that the couple could live a normal life.
+When Karen suits up as Bumblebee to help the Titans battle the Fearsome Five, Mal steals armor from Nightwing's room in Titans Tower to back her up.
+However, he is unable to stop Psimon from removing Bumblebee's memories of Mal and their baby.
+After Bumblebee's memories are restored, Mal helps the Titans take down Mister Twister and the Key.

-Enraged by this turn of events, Mal returns to his vigilante roots and partners with his former teammate Gnarrk to hunt down H.I.V.E., believing they hold the key to restoring Karen's memory.
-During one of these raids, Mal and Gnarrk are brainwashed and turned into avatars of the mysterious entity Mister Twister serves.
-The entity is ultimately revealed to be Troia, an evil version of Donna Troy from a possible future.
-Troia forces Mal and Gnarrk to battle the Titans, but the two heroes are freed from her control when Donna manages to vanquish her future counterpart.
-With Karen's memories restored, Mal helps the Titans take down Mister Twister and the Key.
-After the Titans are forcibly disbanded by the Justice League, Karen finally returns home to Mal and the baby.

 Powers and abilities

-Formerly, his Gabriel Horn could open up multi-dimensional portals and generate strong hypersonic blasts.
+Formerly, his Gabriel Horn could open up multi-dimensional portals and generate strong sonic blasts.
 He now relies more on his artificial lungs and voice box to achieve the same effects.
 He also has a background in kickboxing, and hand-to-hand combat, and is in exceptional physical condition.

 In the New 52 continuity, Mal possesses sonic and harmonic abilities that he projects by using his voice.